romainFan3466/IRC-PGP/README.md

 --------------
 An executable has been compiled and no library need to be installed.

-From the root directory, run the executable :
+From the dist directory, run the executable :

     ./irc-pgp